 For our gas station location, I had a variety of options towards the middle of pre-production.
 But as we were nearing our shoot date and climbing the corporate ladder to lock our gas station, we got a no. And then the next gas station turned us down.
 Ultimately, every single gas station we had on our list, even the ones that I had marked as “backup” turned us down.
 And this was even after the screenplay was rewritten, which lessened the importance of the location, making me even more willing to go with a “backup” option.

 This left us scrambling last minute to find any location we could find.
 In the end, we were left with two choices.
 There was a local liquor store we found, but we’d be forced to re-adjust our entire schedule.
 Or, we had a connection to a privately owned gas station, but this gas station was going to add at least an extra hour of travel time for the majority of our crew.
-Additionally, this gas station was right beside a main highway, which made it incredibly noisy.
+Additionally, this gas station was right beside the main highway, which made it incredibly noisy.

 If we had started location scouting earlier, we would’ve been presented with this issue earlier and probably could’ve handled it with a lot more care and patience.
 But, that is one of the issues you run into when you have volunteers donating their time.
 Location scouts happen around their schedule and not yours.
 The next time around, I will certainly be more conscious of how we set shoot dates and schedule for pre-production in response to everyone else’s schedules.
 You have to be very aware of how long things take and how you can realistically make that work with people who are not getting paid.